More on the preservation of large cardinals under class forcing: Introduction

 Inspired by the work of Laver, several authors subsequently obtained similar results for other classical large-cardinal notions.
-For instance, Gitik and Shelah \cite{GitShel} show that a strong cardinal $\kappa$ can be made indestructible under so-called $\kappa^+$-weakly closed forcing satisfying the Prikry condition; Hamkins \cite{HamLott} uses the \emph{lottery preparation} forcing to make various types of large cardinals indestructible under appropriate forcing notions (e.g., a strong cardinal $\kappa$ becomes indestructible by $\leq \kappa$-strategically closed forcing, and a strongly compact cardinal $\kappa$ satisfying $2^\kappa=\kappa^+$ becomes indestructible by, among others, the forcing to add a Cohen subset to $\kappa$).
+For instance, Gitik and Shelah \cite{GitShel} show that a strong cardinal $\kappa$ can be made indestructible under so-called $\kappa^+$-weakly closed forcing satisfying the Prikry condition; Hamkins \cite{HamLott} uses the \emph{lottery preparation} forcing to make various types of large cardinals indestructible under appropriate forcing notions.
 More recently, Brooke-Taylor \cite{Broo} shows that $\VP$ is indestructible under reverse Easton forcing iterations of increasingly directed-closed forcing notions, without the need for any preparatory forcing.
 In the present paper we are concerned with the preservation by forcing of $C^{(n)}$-extendible cardinals.
-This family of large cardinals was introduced in \cite{BagEtAl} (see also \cite{Bag}) as a strengthening of the classical notion of extendibility and was shown to provide natural milestones in the road from supercompact cardinals up to $\VP$.
-Extendible cardinals have experienced a renewed interest after Woodin's proof of the HOD-Dichotomy.
-Also, $C^{(n)}$-extendible cardinals have had relevant applications in category theory and algebraic topology (see \cite{BagEtAl}).
+This family of large cardinals was introduced in \cite{BagEtAl} (see also \cite{Bag}) as a strengthening of the classical notion of extendibility and was shown to provide natural milestones on the road from supercompact cardinals up to $\VP$.
+Extendible cardinals have experienced a renewed interest after Woodin's proof of the HOD-Dichotomy \cite{WOEM1}.
+Also, $C^{(n)}$-extendible cardinals have had remarkable applications in category theory and algebraic topology (see \cite{BagEtAl}).
 Thus, the investigation of the preservation of such cardinals under forcing is a worthwhile project, which may lead to further applications.